plrigaux/Comparators/README.md

 ## Description

-As humans we sort strings diffrently than computers.
-This librairy helps to sort string in natural order.
-The natural order is the way humans would sort elements contrary as the default computer sorting order wich follow the "unnatural" ASCII order.
+As humans we sort strings differently than computers.
+This library helps to sort string in natural order.
+The natural order is the way humans would sort elements contrary as the default computer sorting order which follow the _unnatural_ ASCII order.

 "Natural sort" is the widely-used term for sorting "image9.jpg" as being less than "image10.jpg". it is "natural" because it is how a human being would sort them, as opposed to the unnatural "ascii-betical" sorting that computers do by default. codinghorror.com/blog/archives/001018.html – Kip Aug 11 '09 at 19:28